 Niko Komin studied theoretical physics in Berlin.
-He worked at the interface between physics, biology and medicine, mostly with a strong take on computational methods.
+He worked at the interface between physics, biology and medicine, with a strong take on computational methods.

 For his master thesis Niko looked at the seemingly random motion of water fleas.
 His PhD thesis investigates the circadian rhythm, drug absorption mechanisms and so-called phase transitions: big changes due to small perturbations.
 As a postdoctoral researcher Niko modelled organ regrowth and the details of brain energy supply.
 More details and relevant links are below.